 Strawberries should be planted with beans, lettuce, onion, peas, spinach, sage, and thyme.
 Do not plant onions by beans or peas.
 Do not plant strawberries by broccoli or cauliflower.

-Sunflowers will thrive when planted with corn, melons, sage and thyme.
+Sunflowers will thrive when planted with corn, melons, squash, pumpkins, pole beans, marigolds, daisies, crimson clover, sage, and thyme.
+Sunflowers do not like to be near potatoes or hyssop.

 Swiss chard should be planted with beans, broccoli, cauliflower, onion, peppers, mint, radish, lettuce, celery, sage, and thyme.
 Do